 Graduate Program Committee.
-This committee consists of 5 people, 3 of which are also graduate advisors.
+This committee consists of 4 people, 2 of which are also graduate advisors.
 They handle almost all graduate affairs on behalf of the Earth and Planetary Sciences Graduate Program (EPSGP).
-These 5 people also serve as the admissions committee.
+These 4 people also serve as the admissions committee.

 Graduate Advisors.
-There are three graduate advisors in the Earth and Planetary Sciences department, each with about 1/3 of the current graduate students as their primary advisees.
+There are two graduate advisors in the Earth and Planetary Sciences department, each with about 1/2 of the current graduate students as their primary advisees.
 The graduate advisors handle progress meetings and sign forms for their advisees.

-- Magali Billen (also EPSGP Chair)

-- · Sujoy Mukhopadhyay

-- · Babsi Ratschbacher
+- · Magali Billen - · Babsi Ratschbacher

-Chair of the Earth and Planetary Sciences Graduate Program and Chair of Admission | Magali Billen In charge of continuing student matters; assigns TAs; and handles new student orientation, student evaluations.
+Chair of the Earth and Planetary Sciences Graduate Program and Chair of Admission | Michael Oskin In charge of continuing student matters; assigns TAs; and handles new student orientation, student evaluations.
 Handles forms/petitions for special circumstances (e.g., PELP, Filing Fee), and is back-up for the other graduate advisors if they are not available.